Great White: Reunion, the Station nightclub fire incident and aftermath (2002–2009)

-By late 2002, his music now considered stylistically passe, Jack Russell contacted Kendall, who himself was struggling with irrelevancy.
-Kendall agreed to play some dates with Russell's band, allowing Russell to use the name Jack Russell's Great White once again.
-Billed as Jack Russell's Great White, the tour was to consist primarily of classic songs from the Great White catalog with some of Russell's solo work mixed in.
+By late 2002, following a relatively unsuccessful change in music direction with his second solo album, Jack Russell contacted Kendall, who was struggling with irrelevancy.
+Kendall agreed to play some dates with Russell's band.
+Billed as "Jack Russell's Great White", the tour was to consist primarily of classic songs from the Great White catalog with some of Russell's solo work mixed in.
 Eventually, more dates were added and the tour extended through the early months of 2003.

 The band returned to the national spotlight on February 20, 2003.
 At the beginning of a Great White performance at The Station night club in Rhode Island, pyrotechnics used by the band's crew created a spray of sparks that ignited the makeshift and unapproved, unlisted foam soundproofing material affixed to the walls and ceiling around the stage.
-The soundproofing material was installed to help alleviate area neighbor noise complaints prior to the fire.
+The soundproofing material was installed to help alleviate area neighbor noise complaints before the fire.
 One hundred people, including guitarist Ty Longley, died in the fire that followed.
+His son Acey Ty Christopher Longley was born in the summer of 2003 and is also a musician, running a charity called B.E.A.T.S.
+(Bringing Everyone A Tremendous Smile) for children in his father's memory.
 Approximately 115 survivors were badly burned, maimed, and permanently disfigured.
 In 2008, Jack Russell Touring INC., agreed to pay $1 million to survivors and victims' relatives of the fire while admitting to no wrongdoing.
 This amount also covers former tour manager Daniel Biechele along with the band members, record label, and management as it existed at the time of the fire.
 The settlement was the maximum allowed under the band's insurance plan.
-On the two-year anniversary of the fire, Jack Russell and Mark Kendall, along with Jack Russell's attorney, Ed McPherson, appeared on Larry King Live with three of the victims of the fire and the father of Ty Longley, to discuss some of the healing that had taken place over the previous two years and some of the permanent scars that remained.
+On the second anniversary of the fire, Jack Russell and Mark Kendall, along with Jack Russell's attorney, Ed McPherson, appeared on Larry King Live with three of the victims of the fire and the father of Ty Longley, to discuss some of the healing that had taken place over the previous two years and some of the permanent scars that remained.
 Victims had previously received $3.8 million raised by United Way of America.

-Though the media referred to the band as Great White following the tragedy in Rhode Island, the band was officially performing under the moniker of Jack Russell's Great White at the time of the incident.
-Prior to the fire, the band's official website posted a message stating that Great White had not re-formed.
-It's unclear when the band began officially going by "Great White" again.
+Though the media referred to the band as Great White following the tragedy in Rhode Island, the band was still officially performing under the name Jack Russell's Great White at the time of the incident.
+Before the fire, the band's official website posted a message stating that Great White had not re-formed.